sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 - Gain range : -/+ 12 dB (initial at 0 dB)
 - Bandwidth range : 0 to 4 octaves (initial at 3 oct)

-Damper mode, added for high notes damper on/off option which is not available in the original Kontakt version.
+High Damper mode, added for high notes damper on/off option which is not available in the original Kontakt version.
 It uses CC67, so you can use sforzando's Left Pedal to switch between the 2 modes : Undampened and Dampened.
 - 0% : Undampened (as initial sfz load)
 - 1% or greater : Dampened (by pressing the Left Pedal)

 Release range, up to 2 secs, initial at 0.8s.

 Veltrack is volume to velocity tracking.
 Lowering the value will cause the lower velocity notes louder.
-You can adjust this for different dynamics, keyboard's pressure or playing style if needed.

-Tips:
-You can peek the used MIDI CC number by clicking the 'blue box' (Open in Text Editor) in sforzando's Info page because I didn't label the numbers to the Controls page.
+## Improvements and Features

+- This piano has the note-selfmasking sfz native feature and polyphony optimized.
+This means, when playing a lot of notes (e.g. repetitive, trills or sustain pedal down), the voices count will be handled effectively and lower, which also means less jumping in CPU usage and results in more natural piano sound behavior.

+## Usage Tips

+- Setting Veltrack value to achieve a pleasant dynamic range that suit you also depend on your playing style and your keyboard/MIDI controller touch response.
+Try increase and decrease this "Veltrack" parameter as you play and feel the suitable one for you.
+To change the default value permanently, find this line in the sfz file : `set_hdcc$VELTRACK=1` and change the value to the one you that wanted, range from 0 to 1.

+- MIDI CC numbers are assigned at the top of the sfz file with the #define macro.
+They can be easily changed to your personal favor or to match your MIDI controller device setup.
+After loading the instrument in sforzando, click the "Open In Text Editor" blue botton at the INFO page, the sfz file will open by your default text editor.
+You will see a list of parameter's defined numbers.
+Change the number to your preference and then save it (e.g. Ctrl+S in WinOS), the CC numbers are updated to new ones.
+This is a handy feature in sfz and is a bit similar to MIDI Learn function.

-The velocity ranges can be directly adjusted by clicking sforzando's "Open in Text Editor" button to match user's taste or keyboard response.
+- The velocity ranges can be directly adjusted also using "Open In Text Editor" button to match your taste or keyboard response.
+5 velocity layers : `#define $LOVELx` /  `#define $HIVELx`.
-It will open the sfz and then change the values of 5 velocity layers :
-`#define $LOVELx`
-`#define $HIVELx`

-And velocity layers' volume (in dB) can be re-adjusted at these lines :
+- Velocity layers' volume (in dB) can be re-adjusted at these lines : `#define $VOL_VELx`
-`#define $VOL_VELx`

-Intimate Piano is the child preset that use only the lowest velocity layer without EQ feature
+- Intimate Piano is the child preset that use only the lowest velocity layer without EQ feature.

-## No Effect version update

-Added no effect version for both sfz presets, without width and equalizers, which have advantage of low CPU usage.
+- No effect version added for both sfz presets, without width and equalizers, which have advantage of low CPU usage.

+## Update Log

+- Jan 2, 2022 : Rename Damper to Hi-Damp for less confusion.

+- Nov 28, 2020 : Remove unnecessary master width for reducing CPU load and sticked an unused CC to maintain CC order.

+- Sep 16, 2020 : Polyphony optimization by reducing high dampened notes release time from 20 to 10 seconds.

+- Aug 17, 2020 : Add No Effect version

 ## License